 The more than $4 billion cost of PTC comes on top of the existing $90 billion backlog needed to bring the national public transportation industry into a state of good repair.
 This is a major challenge for publicly funded transit systems in dire need of upgrades.

-Since mandating PTC installation in 2008, the federal government has provided $435 million in PTC grants to commuter railroads, more than 80 percent ($360 million) of which was awarded only since May 2017.
+Since mandating PTC installation in 2008, the federal government has provided $472 million in PTC grants, of which 84 percent ($397 million) has been awarded since May 2017.

 Two commuter rail operators have also secured a total of $1.3 billion in federal loans to help pay for PTC installation.
 While this financing has been helpful, the burden of repaying these loans still falls on public agencies that already face significant financial pressures.

 When PTC was mandated by Congress, the technology itself was only an idea – the rail industry has had to develop, test, and customize much of it before it could be installed.
 No, you can’t buy PTC at Best Buy!